Filnor/ChatCradle/README.md

-# ChatCradle
+# ChatRock

-A python script that posts a chat message to a Stack Overflow chat room every 24 hours
+A chat bot that posts a chat message to a Stack Overflow chat room every 24 hours if no other messages were posted, to prevent that the chat room gets frozen due to inactivity.

-## Don't forget
-- Run `git submodule update --init --recursive` after clone
-- Edit in credentials and room number before running

 If you discover any problems please open an issue.